-In the opinion of the Directors, the Company is of the type that meets the criteria to produce Tier 2 general purpose financial reports as defined in Australian Accounting Standard AASB 1053 - Application of Tiers of Australian Accounting Standards.
-These consolidated financial statements are Tier 2 general purpose consolidated financial report that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements (AASB-RDRs) adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not for Profit Commission Act 2012 (ACNC).
+In the opinion of the Directors, the Company is not publicly accountable.
+These consolidated financial statements are a Tier 2 general purpose consolidated financial report that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements (AASB-RDRs) adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not for Profit Commission Act 2012 (ACNC).
 These consolidated financial statements comply with Australian Accounting Standards - Reduced Disclosure Requirements.